Alexa173/CS-499/README.md

 - Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

-Here is a link to the video to watch the video on YouTube.
+Here is a link to watch the video on YouTube.

 [Code Review Video](https://youtu.be/DO8NdWT2t10)